woodxiang/supreium-headless-gl/README.md

 Why use this thing instead of node-webgl?
 -----------------------------------------
-It depends on what you are trying to do.  node-webgl is good if you are making a graphical application like a game.
-On the other hand, because headless-gl does not create any windows, it is suitable for running on a server environment.
+It depends on what you are trying to do.  [node-webgl](https://github.com/mikeseven/node-webgl) is good if you are making a graphical application like a game.
+On the other hand, because headless-gl does not create any windows, it is suitable for running in a server environment.
 This means that you can use it to generate figures using OpenGL or perform GPGPU computations using shaders.
-It also faithfully emulates the WebGL api, so you can use headless-gl to debug certain GPU algorithms without spinning up a browser.

 Credits
 =======